-You love writing, you’re passionate about a health topic and you want to share your health knowledge with the online world.
-Sound familiar?
+You love writing, you’re passionate about a health topic and you want to share your health knowledge with the online world – so, why not start a health blog?

-If you’re thinking about starting a health blog, it can be overwhelming to know where to begin.
+If you’ve already decided that you want to start a health blog, it can be overwhelming to know where to begin.

 Facing your fears is an important first step in the process.

-So many health writers have told me that they want to start blogging but are scared because they either lack confidence in their abilities or are worried about ‘putting themselves out there’ and potentially being targeted by those with opposing views – or even online bullies.
+So many health writers have told me that they want to get started as a health blogger but are scared because they either lack confidence in their abilities or are worried about ‘putting themselves out there’ and potentially being targeted by those with opposing views – or even online bullies.

 I started my first healthy living blog way back in 2009!
 It was doing quite well at the time, and I regret letting it slide.
 Ultimately, I gave up on it because I wasn’t ready to commit – and, if you want to get the most out of your health blogging, you need to be 100% ready to commit to your blog.